changmw/chang-cantontese-input/foxpro/srh/readme.txt

 I left SRH for a little and short adventure in the Tuen Mun power plant of China Light & Power, working with HP Unix workstations, Ingres4GL and Ingres RDBMS.
-So I really didn't know what happened to my colleagues in MIS Team (which turned into MIS Department) after the acquisition.
+So I really didn't know what happened to my colleagues in MIS Team after the acquisition.

+BTW, before I left SRH, the MIS Team of Data Processing Department was promoted into MIS Department.